dwatson62/Movie-Snaps/README.md

 Set-up Steps:
 -----

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

 * Configuration
     Rails should be installed via the cmd: gem install rails To get this application up and running, pull the repo from Github.
 Add a file called .env to your route directory.
 (This file is not in the github repo because it's in the gitignore file)